ferdy/.emacs.d/README.md

 development sources to work.

 I use Emacs on [Debian Jessie](https://www.debian.org) (amd64).
-The ```esetup``` script helps to create the right environment *before* starting Emacs with this configuration for the first time.
+The ```esetup``` script helps to create the environment I need *before* starting Emacs with this configuration for the first time.
 The script only works with **Debian-based** systems.